oceanprotocol-archive/commons/README.md

 npm test
 ```

+The endpoints the integration tests run against are defined by your [Environment Variables](#️-Environment-Variables), and Cypress-specific variables in `cypress.json`.

 ### Unit Tests

 For local development, you can start the test runners for client & server in a watch mode.